gwleuverink/eloquent-hashid-binding/readme.md

 ### Publishing the package config
 By default all settings can be changed using environment variables.
 If you have the need to do this via a config file this is possible also.
 Simply run the following command:
 `php artisan vendor:publish --tag"hashid-binding"` and make your changes there.

+# Contributing
+I consider this package pretty much feature complete.
+Any contributions concerning bugfixes, documentation or allround great ideas are more than welcome.
+Please open up an issue and discuss.

+## Getting it running
+Clone this repository and `composer install`

+## Running tests
+Run `composer test` to run the suite.
+Alternatively run `composer test-coverage` to also generate a full coverage report inside `build/reports`